naveenbighan/Web-Scraping-and-Data-Visualization-of-Job-Listings/README.md

 Visualization: created several visualizations using matplotlib and seaborn to display common job titles, companies with the most listings, and the most in-demand skills.

-Saving Results: You exported the cleaned and analyzed data into CSV and Excel files, and saved graphs as PNG files.
+Saving Results:exported the cleaned and analyzed data into CSV and Excel files, and saved graphs as PNG files.